marcysutton/testing-accessibility-demos/workshop2-automated-testing/exercise5-ci/README.md

 To run tests in CI, push changes to a repo with a GitHub action enabled.
 The configured tests will run automatically!

-See the GitHub Actions configuration file in this folder:
+See the GitHub Actions workflow in the root folder:

 ```
-.github/workflows/node.js.yml
+/.github/workflows/node.js.yml
 ```